 BMI is a calculation of a person’s body fat based on their height and weight.
 However, studies suggest it is a poor indicator of a person’s body fat percentage.

-It can be misleading because the measure does not account for overall body composition.
-The BMI measurement overlooks bone density, muscle mass, and other considerations.
+It can be misleading because the measure does not account for overall body composition or capture information on the mass of fat in different body sites.
+The latter relates to both health and social issues.

 For additional information, talk with your doctor about other body fat assessment methods.